Natural-Language Git as Adoption Unlock¶

 ghCLI or GitHub MCP server lets non-engineers author pull requests in plain English — an adoption unlock that holds only when the team already has a PR-review norm, a git-fluent escalation path, and strict attribution policy.

-Non-engineers are blocked at the verb layer — remembering that "propose a change" means git checkout -b && git commit && git push && gh pr create --reviewer — not at the idea of review-before-merge.
-The NLI4DB systematic review surveys natural-language interfaces as a way to translate intent into operations against a structured backend, narrowing the novice–expert gap in domain-specific tooling without requiring users to learn the command vocabulary (arxiv 2503.02435).
-GitLab's own engineering blog locates the curve in "the number of Git commands and arguments … [which] complicate the beginner's task" rather than in the idea of branching (GitLab).
-Remove the vocabulary and novice throughput rises; the PR/review mental model remains untouched.
+Non-engineers are blocked at the verb layer, not at the idea of review-before-merge.
+They struggle to remember that "propose a change" means git checkout -b && git commit && git push && gh pr create --reviewer.
+The NLI4DB systematic review surveys natural-language interfaces as a way to translate intent into operations against a structured backend, narrowing the novice–expert gap in domain-specific tooling without making users learn the command vocabulary (arxiv 2503.02435).
+GitLab's engineering blog locates the curve in "the number of Git commands and arguments … [which] complicate the beginner's task" rather than in the idea of branching (GitLab).
+Remove the vocabulary and novice throughput rises, while the PR-and-review mental model stays untouched.

 The agent translates intent into verbs over two equivalent tool surfaces.
-Both expose the same GitHub operations; the choice is local-versus-hosted.
+Both expose the same GitHub operations, so the choice is local versus hosted.

 | Surface | Shape | Typical verbs |